chtoucas/Narvalo.NET/docs/changelogs/vNext.md

 ## Breaking Changes

 ## API Changes

+### Narvalo.Cerbere
+- `Enforce.IsWhiteSpace` now throws an `ArgumentOutOfRangeException` if the input is an empty string.

+### Narvalo.Core
 - `BooleanStyles.EmptyIsFalse` is declared obsolete;
   use `BooleanStyles.EmptyOrWhiteSpaceIsFalse` instead.
 This is done to better emphasize that whitespace-only strings are treated as empty strings by `ParseTo.Boolean()`

 ## Enhancements
+- Full test coverage for Narvalo.Cerbere.